roque-riri2426/Adventure-Works--Sales-Analysis-SQL-EXCEL/README.md

 ## 1. Background <a name="background"></a>

 <p align="justify">
-Coluxary is a manufacturing company analyzed as part of the EMERSON x DAPH National Data Challenge.
-This project explores production inefficiencies, downtime factors, operator behavior, and batch process failures using real operational logs.
-The findings aim to guide data-informed decisions for improving plant performance.
+This dataset is all about the Adventure Works, which is a global bicycle manufacturer and distributor analyzed using four years of historical sales data.
+This project explores overall sales performance, channel distribution, product category trends, top customers, and seasonal patterns, while also assessing profitability and pricing dynamics.
+Key findings reveal a strong reliance on reseller channels, a high-volume yet low-margin business model, and opportunities to grow profit through increased direct internet sales.
 </p>

 ---